WHAT IS DERMATOGRAPHIA?

 If you’re looking for a bar soap, it also comes in bar form.
 Personally I prefer bar soap in the shower and liquid soap for the sink.
 Dr. Bronner’s also makes scented soaps that aren’t too overwhelming.
 I’m fond of the lavender and eucalyptus myself.
 They smell amazing!

 As for laundry detergent, All makes one that is good for sensitive skin and works great.
-Unfortunately I haven’t found an all natural detergent that works really well on my family’s laundry.
-If you have one you like, please let me know!
+If you’re looking for an all natural detergent, Rockin Green makes one that also works well.
+It is in powder form though.
+If you have a liquid natural one you like, please let me know!

 My favorite moisturizers are sweet almond oil and coconut oil.
 Sweet almond oil is already in a liquid state so is super easy to use–I use it to wash my face and in the shower I use it like soap to wash my body.
 Regular coconut oil is awesome, I love the Dr. Bronner’s kind.
 Liquid coconut oil is easier to use in the shower and as moisturizer (plus the kind I recommend is organic and great to cook with).
 But both work well!

-If you prefer something more like lotion, The Fay Farm makes a great hemp salve that is very soothing to irritated skin.
-It’s more expensive but a little goes a long way.
+If you prefer lotion, All Good makes a nice one that doesn’t irritate my skin.
+I use it every single day to help keep the itch at bay.
+For extra moisture, The Fay Farm makes a great hemp salve that is very soothing to irritated skin.
 Shea butter is another great moisturizer that is unscented and very nonirritating.
+I love using shea butter on my elbows if they get rough.

 I finally found a deodorant that works really well (for a natural deodorant) and smells divine!
 It’s Schmidt’s Lavender and Sage scented stick deodorant–definitely try it if you’re looking for something new.

 In addition to using all-natural products for your hair and skin, I think probiotics are super helpful for easing the itch.
-I use Just Thrive, which is a super high quality probiotic that survives the digestion process.
-It’s more expensive than some of the other probiotics on the market, but it’s definitely worth it!
+There are many different probiotics out there, but I’ve found PB8 makes a good one.
 And the nice thing is, they don’t need to be refrigerated.
-If you’re looking for a more affordable option, PB8 makes a good probiotic as well.
+It’s an affordable option too!

 I hope this helps!
 Please let me know what works for you.